Queen Sized: Plot

 Maggie Baker (Blonsky) is an overweight teenage girl in suburban South Carolina who is ridiculed at school and badgered to lose weight by her overbearing mother Joan (Annie Potts) who is worried Maggie will get diabetes like her late father.

 Maggie's best friend Casey (Lily Holleman) gets them invited to a party hosted by the popular clique.
 At the party, Casey is dragged away by her boyfriend, leaving Maggie alone to be bullied by mean girl Liz (Liz McGeever) and her friends, who take unflattering photographs of Maggie accidentally spilling food on her shirt.
 Maggie goes to the kitchen to clean up where she is helped by her friend and crush Louis (Fabian C. Moreno) and Tara (Kim Matula), one of the few popular girls who is kind.
 After Tara leaves, Casey remarks that Tara is only being nice so she can win Homecoming Queen.
+Maggie’s mother caught her sneaking into the house while she was supposed to babysit her brother and punished her for it.
 The two agree that it would be nice if a regular girl like them won.
 Liz overhears and decides to nominate Maggie as a joke.

 To everyone's surprise, including Maggie's, many students support Maggie's nomination.
 Maggie easily collects 150 signatures to put herself on the ballot even after her first batch of signatures is stolen.
 She becomes an official nominee alongside Tara.
 With Casey's help, Maggie's campaign is a success and she gets a boost in self-confidence.
 But Joan is not very supportive and tries to discourage Maggie from spending too much energy on the campaign.
 At school, Maggie sees Tara's expensive campaign posters in the hallway, and imagines her mom praising Tara's thinness and beauty.
 She becomes depressed and binges on food.
 Joan finds Maggie and comforts her.
 Maggie considers withdrawing from the race but decides to continue on.